SSWConsulting/SSWSysAdmins.LoginScript/README.md

 # LoginScript
-This login script pulls default Office and SnagIt templates from GitHub into employee's computers.
+SysAdmin - This login script pulls default Office and SnagIt templates from GitHub into employee's computers.

 How to use it: